ceph/ceph/doc/rbd/rbd-config-ref.rst

 when the data is on disk on all replicas, but reads may come from the cache.
 The cache is in memory on the client, and each RBD image has its own.
-Since the cache is local to the client, there's no coherency if there are others accesing the image.
+Since the cache is local to the client, there's no coherency if there are others accessing the image.
 Running GFS or OCFS on top of RBD will not work with caching enabled.

 The ``ceph.conf`` file settings for RBD should be set in the ``[client]``